kayleehou/myproject/_posts/2022-09-01-reflections.md

 ---
 ## Right Now
 This summer I started working as a Research Assistant at UCSD's Comparative Cognition Lab and from talking to the professionals there as well as the panel from last week, I have more clarity on what I want to major in the future.
 I would like to major in cognitive science with a specialization in machine learning!
-This is really exciting and I am very excited to learn important tools for this class that can help me!
+This is really exciting and I am very excited to learn important tools from this class that can help me!